West Shore School District

 West Shore School District, is a large, suburban, public school district with its main office located in Lewisberry, Pennsylvania.
 This district serves students in eastern Cumberland County and northern York County.
 It serves the municipalities of Lemoyne, New Cumberland and Wormleysburg boroughs and Lower Allen Township in Cumberland County; Goldsboro and Lewisberry boroughs, Fairview Township and Newberry Township in York County.
+It includes the Lower Allen census-designated place.
 West Shore School District encompasses approximately 78 sqmi.
-According to 2000 federal census data, the District served a resident population of 57,960 people.
+According to 2000 federal census data, the district served a resident population of 57,960 people.
 By 2010, the district's population increased to 62,514 people.